 Preloading an image instructs the browser to start downloading the image while the page’s HTML is still being downloaded.
 This preloading results in two things happening at the same time (the downloading of the HTML and the downloading of the LCP image).
 Due to both happening at the same time, rather than one after the other, the total time for LCP is reduced when preloading the LCP image.

-The time it takes for LCP to complete is one of the measurements used by Google when assessing a website’s core web vitals, so by improving LCP time with preloading, your be more likely to pass core web vitals and consequently rank better in google.
+The time it takes for LCP to complete is one of the measurements used by Google when assessing a website’s core web vitals, so by improving LCP time with preloading, you’ll be more likely to pass core web vitals and consequently rank better in google.

 Similar Posts